 Morecambe is a coastal town situated in the North West of England.
 Close to cities such as Lancaster, Preston and Manchester to the south and the Lake District to the north, it sits comfortably between city life and the beautiful countryside.
-This seaside town is well known for its outstanding views across Morecambe Bay, potted shrimps and the birth place of one of the UK’s best loved comedians, Eric Morecambe.
+This seaside town is well known for its outstanding views across Morecambe Bay, potted shrimps and the birthplace of one of the UK’s best loved comedians, Eric Morecambe.

-Town councillors are elected every four years at the same time as district councillors.
-They represent local people, helping to provide local amenities and facilities and are consulted regularly by county and district councils.
-They have an active interest and concern for their local community and are not paid.
+For election purposes the town is divided into 11 wards.
+Morecambe Town Council has 26 elected members (Councillors), each elected for a term of four years.
+They represent local people, helping to provide local amenities and facilities, and are consulted regularly by county and district councils on matters which affect the local area, such as planning applications.
+Councillors have an active interest and concern for their local community and are not paid.
 Like their counterparts on district and county councils they have to abide by the Local Code of Conduct and openly make their declarations of interest.

 The Chairman of the Council is elected annually in May.

 The area was officially legislated in 1889 and an Urban District Council was formed in 1894 – freeing Morecambe completely from its governance by the Borough of Lancaster.